-- 1. The Parties recognise full and productive employment and decent work for all as key elements for managing globalisation, and reaffirm their commitment to promote the development of international trade in a way that is conducive to full and productive employment and decent work for all.
-In this context, the Parties commit to consulting and cooperating as appropriate on trade-related labour issues of mutual interest. - 2.
-In accordance with their obligations as members of the ILO and the ILO Declaration on Fundamental Principles and Rights at Work and its Follow-up, adopted by the International Labour Conference at its 86th Session in 1998, the Parties commit to respecting, promoting and realising in their law and practice and in their whole territory the internationally recognised core labour standards, as embodied in the fundamental ILO conventions, and in particular: - (a) the freedom of association and the effective recognition of the right to collective bargaining; - (b) the elimination of all forms of forced or compulsory labour;
+1. The Parties recognise full and productive employment and decent work for all as key elements for managing globalisation, and reaffirm their commitment to promote the development of international trade in a way that is conducive to full and productive employment and decent work for all.
+In that context, the Parties commit to consulting and cooperating, as appropriate, on trade-related labour issues of mutual interest.

+- 2. In accordance with their obligations as members of the ILO and the ILO Declaration on Fundamental Principles and Rights at Work and its Follow-up of 1998, the Parties commit to respecting, promoting and realising in their law and practice and in their whole territory the internationally recognised core labour standards, as embodied in the fundamental ILO conventions, and in particular: - (a) the freedom of association and the effective recognition of the right to collective bargaining; - (b) the elimination of all forms of forced or compulsory labour; - (c) the effective abolition of child labour; and - (d) the elimination of discrimination in respect of employment and occupation.

-- (c) the effective abolition of child labour; and - (d) the elimination of discrimination in respect of employment and occupation. - 3.
-The Parties reaffirm their commitment to effectively implement in their law and practice the fundamental, the priority and other ILO conventions ratified by Georgia and the Member States respectively. - 4.
+- 3. The Parties reaffirm their commitment to effectively implement in their law and in practice the fundamental, the priority and other ILO conventions ratified by the Member States and the Republic of Moldova, respectively. - 4.
 The Parties will also consider the ratification of the remaining priority and other conventions that are classified as up-to-date by the ILO.
-The Parties shall regularly exchange information on their respective situation and developments in this regard. - 5.
+In that context, the Parties shall regularly exchange information on their respective situation and advancement in the ratification process. - 5.
 The Parties recognise that the violation of fundamental principles and rights at work cannot be invoked or otherwise used as a legitimate comparative advantage and that labour standards should not be used for protectionist trade purposes.